hmrc/assets-frontend/assets/patterns/confirmed-identity/README.md

 - phase banner
 - footer

-{{ example('confirmed-identity.html', scaled=false, cy=true, html=false) }}

 The page should have:

 - ‘We have confirmed your identity – service name – GOV.UK’ as the page title
 - ‘We have confirmed your identity’ as the `<h1>` page heading
 - a ‘Continue’ call to action

+{{ example('confirmed-identity.html', scaled=false, cy=true, html=false) }}

 Do not use the confirmation page pattern.
-This is not the end of their journey.
+This is not the end of the user’s journey.

 ## Research